UKCloud/documentation/articles/azure/azs-ref-overview.md

 You can deploy VMs using the UKCloud Azure Stack Hub portal and other tooling.
 VMs have the following support:

 - Azure Compute APIs - Provides you with programmatic access to virtual machines and their supporting resources.
+For further information, see the [Azure REST API Reference](https://docs.microsoft.com/en-gb/rest/api/azure/).

 - Azure Stack Hub Marketplace - Provides access to pre-created images that help speed up application delivery.